Emergency Preparedness | Regional Water Providers Consortium

 You need enough water to last 14 days.

-That's how long it could take for help to arrive in the Portland, Oregon metropolitan area after the major earthquake ("The Big One") that experts predict will take the water services and vital systems offline.
+That's how long it could take for help to arrive in the Portland area after a major earthquake.
+Experts predict that a big earthquake will take water services and other vital systems offline.

 Your goal is to have one gallon of water per person per day.

-This amount assumes that you will use about half a gallon for drinking and another half gallon to meet sanitation and food preparation needs.
-Include more water in your kit if your household has people with special needs or pets.
+You will use your emergency water for cooking, hygiene, and drinking.
+Include more water to your kit if your household includes people with special needs or pets.

 Store what you can, where you can.